 There are several boats around the Gold Coast that offer Whale Watching tours, here are two to consider:

 - Whales in Paradise: 3 hour cruise departing Surfers Paradise 4 times a day and includes morning or afternoon tea.
-At the time of publishing Experience Oz had a great deal with adults at kids pricing, so tickets were from $69 per person, depending upon the day and time of your cruise.
-Click here to purchase tickets via Experience Oz.
-Please note that children under 3 are not permitted.
+Tickets start at $99 per adults, $69 per child or $267 for a family pass (2a+2c).
+Click here to purchase tickets online.

 - Sea World Whale Watching: 2.5 hour cruise departing Sea World 10 am and 2pm daily.
 These guys have a great deal in that if you don’t see whales you get a full refund.
 Tickets are $99 per adult, $79 per child and $300 per family.
-Click here to purchase your tickets via Experience Oz.
+Click here to purchase your tickets online.